NMES vs. TENS: Which Unit Is Best for Your Back Pain?

 What Is the Difference Between NMES and TENS?

-NMES is different from TENS because of the nerve groups it targets.
+However, the key difference between NMES and TENS is the nerve groups targeted by each.
 TENS targets the sensory nerves, the receptors for pain signals.
 The TENS process disrupts reception and helps reduce a patient’s pain.

 NMES uses electrical muscle stimulation (EMS) to target muscle tissue.
 This electrical signal to the muscles is similar to the signal your brain sends to muscles when you’re moving or working out and forces muscle groups to contract and relax.
 NMES devices target both slow and fast muscle groups with various settings and frequencies.